-Council will limit the period of approval for outdoor dining on the road area until 31 December 2024.

-Applicants are encouraged to apply for outdoor dining before an application for reallocation of the road area to outdoor dining.
+Council will limit the period of approval for outdoor dining on the road area to 30 April 2023.
+Applicants will be encouraged to apply for footpath dining before an application for outdoor dining on the road area is considered.

-This section includes criteria for where the road area can and cannot be reallocated for outdoor dining.
+The City have criteria that guides where road area cannot be reallocated for outdoor dining.

-- 9.1 Areas that are unsuitable for outdoor dining include:
+- 9.1.
+Areas that are unsuitable for outdoor dining include:

-- Bus stops and bus zones
+- 1. Bus stops or bus zone

-- Roads with speed limits of more than 50km/h
+- 2. Roads with speed limits of more than 50km/hr

-- Clearways
+- 3. Clearways

-- Parking areas for Australia Post, police, fire, ambulance or car share
+- 4. Parking for Australia Post, police, fire, ambulance, or car share.

-- No stopping zones
+- 5. No stopping zone

-- Bike lanes
+- 6. Bike lanes

-- Accessible parking
+- 7. Accessible parking

-- In-road fire hydrant
+- 8. In-road fire hydrant

-There may be other types of parking space that are not suitable.
+There will be other types of parking spaces that may not be suitable.

-All applications are considered on a case-bycase basis due to the complexity of the City's streets, and the specific context of individual locations, parking restrictions, neighbouring businesses and the road environment.
+All applications are considered on a case-by-case basis due to the complexity of our streets, and the specific context of your location, the parking restrictions and the neighbouring businesses and road environment.